 Your Commitment to the Group.

 As a general guideline, you should be prepared and be able to commit yourself to a two-hour driving session every two to three weeks.
 However, because our tutors try to be as flexible as possible, they may vary the length of the sessions and frequency to suit individual circumstances.
 Inevitably, there will be occasions that will impact on the schedule and this may cause delays, or excessively long gaps develop between sessions.
 If such a situation arises more than occasionally, then please advise the tutor accordingly and keep the Training Officer informed.
 Excessively long periods between training sessions impacts on the training waiting list and it be may be helpful to others if your training is postponed or delayed.
-Please remember that to receive our help, you must remain a current member of the group.
+Please remember that to receive our help, you must remain a current member of the group - membership runs from 1 Dec to 30 Nov each year.
 If your membership lapses, so does your eligibilty.